 Didactic Coursework and Seminars

 There are multiple courses and seminars available to scholars that will assist in preparing the scholar for a future career in DEM research.
 One academic course each semester is recommended, but not required.
 All 2nd year scholars will be required to present their research for formal feedback at a Nutrition and Obesity Research Center (NORC) or Diabetes Research Center (DRC) Seminar.
-All scholars will be required to attend the national meeting for all PRIDE programs.
+All scholars will be required to attend the national meeting for all Postbaccalaureate Research Education Programs in Diabetes, Endocrinology, and Metabolic Diseases.

 Professional Effort

-PRIDE scholars are expected to devote 75% of their full-time effort to the training and clinical research activities of the PRIDE program.
+Selected scholars are expected to devote 75% of their full-time effort to the training and clinical research activities of the Postbaccalaureate Research Education Program in Diabetes, Endocrinology, and Metabolic Diseases.
 Scholars’ remaining effort may be devoted to other clinical or academic pursuits consistent with the award.
-NIH policy requires that the remainder of a scholar’s salary (the portion NOT paid by the PRIDE Program) must come from non-federal sources.
+NIH policy requires that the remainder of a scholar’s wages (the portion NOT paid by the program) must come from non-federal sources.

 Mentorship

-Scholars will have a mentoring team that consists of their primary research mentor, a career development mentor that consists of one of the PRIDE Directors, a member of the Biostatistics, Epidemiology, and Research Design (BERD) core, and a near-peer mentor from another WashU graduate program.
+Scholars will have a mentoring team that consists of their primary research mentor, a career development mentor that consists of one of the program directors, a member of the Biostatistics, Epidemiology, and Research Design (BERD) core, and a near-peer mentor from another WashU graduate program.

 Mentor Selection & Required Training